kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/getting-started/install.md

 Each release of KCL includes various OSes and architectures.
 These binary versions can be manually downloaded and installed from [Github](https://github.com/KusionStack/kcl/releases/) or [Gitee](https://gitee.com/kusionstack/KCLVM/releases) and add `{install-location}/kclvm/bin` to the environment PATH.

+> ⚠️ If you cannot successfully access Github, you can also access Gitee to obtain binaries for installation.

 #### MacOS & Linux

 ```bash